Why is sustainability important?

 2005 The term ESG is used for the first time in an article called ‘Who Cares Wins’.

-2006 The UN Principles of Responsible Investing (PRI) are established.
+2006 The UN Principles for Responsible Investment (PRI) are established.
 6 principles to integrate ESG within the investment making process.
 The term ESG becomes widely adopted.

 2008 The first Green Bond is issued by the World Bank.